-- 1. Have you actively participated in fundraising for this year's scholarship or in prior year's?
+- 1. Have you actively participated in fundraising for this year's scholarship or in prior years?
 If so, how? - 2.
 School activities participated in (includes offices held, clubs, sports, band, music, drama, color guard, newspaper, yearbook, etc.) - 3.
 Honors, awards, or other special recognitions.

-2021-2022 Academic Year
+2023-2024 Academic Year

 4. Community organizations/club memberships.

 5. Service projects and/or work experience.

 6. Ways in which I have shown leadership.

 7. I am most proud of

 8. One of my greatest strengths.

 9. Describe your scholastic/academic goals, your potential career choices, what you feel you have to offer the university/vocational school of your choice, what you hope to achieve in your personal and professional life upon graduation, and any other information about you that is relevant for consideration to receive this scholarship.

 10. Essay: Include your essay of 250-300 words with this application.
-Please respond to the following in the space provided or you may attach a separate sheet if necessary.
-If you focus on one feature of Southwest Ranches that has had an impact on your life, what would that be?
+Please respond to one the following essay topics below in the space provided or you may attach a separate sheet if necessary.